aws-samples/serverless-patterns/rabbitmq-private-lambda-java-sam/README.md

 You should get a message "Successfully created/updated stack - <StackName> in <Region>" if all goes well

-**Note: In case you want to deploy the Lambda function by pointing to an existing Amazon MQ (Apache ActiveMQ) Cluster and not the one created by running the CloudFormation template provided in this pattern, you will need to modify the values of the above parameters accordingly**
+**Note: In case you want to deploy the Lambda function by pointing to an existing Amazon MQ (RabbitMQ) Cluster and not the one created by running the CloudFormation template provided in this pattern, you will need to modify the values of the above parameters accordingly**

 ## Test the application

-Once the lambda function is deployed, send some messages to the Amazon MQ (Apache ActiveMQ) cluster on the queue that have been configured on the lambda function's event listener.
+Once the lambda function is deployed, send some messages to the Amazon MQ (RabbitMQ) cluster on the queue that have been configured on the lambda function's event listener.

 For your convenience, a Java program and a shell script has been created on the EC2 machine that was provisioned using Cloudformation.

-cd /home/ec2-user/serverless-patterns/activemq-private-lambda-java-sam/activemq_message_sender_json
+cd /home/ec2-user/serverless-patterns/rabbit-private-lambda-java-sam/rabbit_message_sender_json

 You should see a script called commands.sh.
 Run that script by passing a random string and a number between 1 and 500